 Since the emergence of cloud services, the choice of billing options has been one of the key advantages of cloud services over on-premise deployments.
 Instead of investing funds in hardware infrastructure and software licenses, regardless of whether they will be used or not, cloud billing offers you a “pay-as-you-go” model by which you pay only for services you use at any point in time.

 Microsoft’s cloud offering includes numerous billing tools, applicable to different phases of your cloud deployment.
-With Azure calculator you can immediately familiarize yourself with Azure prices.
+With Azure Pricing Calculator you can immediately familiarize yourself with Azure prices.
 This tool also allows you to predict the costs of running your workloads.

 For some services, prior to deployment, Azure Portal will display your estimated cost.
 However, you must pay close attention as estimates are often based on monthly costs for a specific service running 24/7, but do not include the costs of resources the service depends on.